Carollimuzi/Landscape-NLP/README.md

 ## 🧪 Predict or Evaluate
 python scripts/predict.py
+bash run_predict.sh # Run inference using the models released with this paper.
 ### Make sure your input data follows the expected format (json-spans or jsonlines depending on your task).